 If you have children who are also in the trafficking situation, explain to them that it is not their responsibility to protect you.
 Make sure they know how to call someone for help, where to hide during a violent incident, and practice your plan of departure with them.

-If the victim is outside of WV, contact the National Human Trafficking Resource Center’s (NHTRC) 24-hour hotline at 1-888-3737-888 to obtain local referrals for shelter or other social services and support.
+If the victim is outside of West Virginia, contact the National Human Trafficking Resource Center’s (NHTRC) to obtain local referrals for shelter or other social services and support.

 National Human Trafficking Resource Center’s 24-hour hotline: 1-888-373-7888